dirkscholte/dirkscholte.github.io/index.md

 ![alt text](./images/UCL_portico.jpg)

 I am a PhD candidate in Extragalactic Astrophysics at University College London.
-I am studying galaxy evolution using some of the largest optical spectroscopic surveys.
-At UCL I am working with [Prof. Amelie Saintonge](http://www.star.ucl.ac.uk/~amelie/) and I am a member of the [DESI](https://www.desi.lbl.gov/) collaboration.
-My interests are in galaxy physics and evolution and I also have an interest in machine learning techniques, particularly likelihood-free inference methods.
+I study galaxy evolution using some of the largest optical spectroscopic surveys.
+At UCL I work with [Prof. Amelie Saintonge](http://www.star.ucl.ac.uk/~amelie/) and I am a member of the [DESI](https://www.desi.lbl.gov/) collaboration.
+I also have an interest in machine learning techniques, particularly likelihood-free inference methods.

 Previously, I worked at the Jodrell Bank Observatory as part of their Science Engagement team in the Discovery Centre.
 I studied for my MSc at The University of Manchester and did my bachelors degree at Universiteit Utrecht in the Netherlands.
 Originally, I am from a small town in Noord-Brabant in the Netherlands and have lived in the UK for ~5 years.